Shanghai Foreign Language School

 Affiliated High School of South China Normal University, Guangzhou

-I am a sophomore majoring in mathematics and minoring in Japanese.
+I am a junior majoring in mathematics and minoring in Japanese.

 During high school, I spent most of my time solving math problems and exploring the wonderful and magical mathematical world .
 During the summer break before I came to Notre Dame, I participated in the Ross mathematics program at the Ohio State University, where I was excited and impressed by the beauty of number theory.
 Since then I have been hoping to learn more about number theory at Notre Dame.

-During my three semesters at Notre Dame, I had the opportunity to study intensively the algebraic number theory and other branches of math.
+During my two and a half years at Notre Dame, I had the opportunity to study intensively the algebraic number theory and other branches of math.
 In the summer after my freshman year, I returned to Ross as a junior counselor, and studied set theory, abstract algebra and algebraic number theory.
-I am very fortunate to receive help and advice from the upperclassmen in my department regarding my academic and professional paths.
-One year ago I said I wanted to be a math researcher in the future.
-Now with the help of professors and fellow students, I feel that my future becomes more clear and approachable.

 I appreciate the opportunities Notre Dame has offered to me.
-I will make the best use of the remaining two and half years and learn as much math as I can.
-I plan to pursue Ph.D. studies in the field upon graduation.
+I will make the best use of the remaining one and a half years and learn as much math as I can.
+I plan to pursue Ph.D. studies in math upon graduation.